skupperproject/skupper-ansible/skupper/core/docs/rst/index.rst

+..
+Created with antsibull-docs 2.7.0

 .. _docsite_root_index:

 Welcome to my Ansible collection documentation
 ==============================================

-This docsite contains documentation of skupper.network.
+This docsite contains documentation of skupper.core.

 .. toctree::